-- (1) Appear or testify in legal proceedings convened by the federal court or Parole Commission only upon order of the federal court with jurisdiction, and - (i) a request by the United States Probation and/or Pretrial Services Offices, United States Attorney's Offices, or United States Parole Commission, or - (ii) in response to a subpoena. - (2) Provide testimony including but not limited to a defendant's/person under supervision's: attendance record; drug test results; general adjustment to program rules; type and dosage of medication; response to treatment; test results; and treatment programs. - (3) Receive reimbursement for subpoenaed testimony through the Department of Justice based on its witness fee and expense schedule. - (4) Receive necessary consent/release forms required under federal, state or local law from the Judiciary. - (5) Not create, prepare, offer, or provide any opinions or reports, whether written or verbal that are not required by this statement of work and the treatment program unless such action is approved in writing by the Chief U.S. Probation Officer or Chief U.S. Pretrial Services Officer.
+- (1) Appear or testify in legal proceedings convened by the federal court or Parole Commission only upon order of the federal court with jurisdiction, and - (i) a request by the United States Probation and/or Pretrial Services Offices, United States Attorney's Offices, or United States Parole Commission, or

+- (ii) in response to a subpoena. - (2) Provide testimony including but not limited to a defendant's/person under supervision's: attendance record; drug test results; general adjustment to program rules; type and dosage of medication; response to treatment; test results; and treatment programs. - (3) Receive reimbursement for subpoenaed testimony through the Department of Justice based on its witness fee and expense schedule. - (4) Receive necessary consent/release forms required under federal, state or local law from the Judiciary. - (5) Not create, prepare, offer, or provide any opinions or reports, whether written or verbal that are not required by this statement of work and the treatment program unless such action is approved in writing by the Chief US Probation Officer or Chief US Pretrial Services Officer.

-h.
-Emergency Services and Contact Procedures
+g.
+Emergency Contact Procedures

-The vendor shall establish and post emergency (24 hours/ 7 days a week) contact procedures (i.e., crisis intervention, schedule changes, local hotlines, and/or situations requiring immediate attention), and provide for emergency services (e.g., after hours staff phone numbers, local hotlines), for times when counselors are not available.
+The vendor shall establish and post emergency (24 hours/ 7 days a week) contact procedures (i.e., crisis intervention, schedule changes, local hotlines, and/or situations requiring immediate attention), for times when counselors are not available.

 "32."
-Notifying USPO/USPSO of Defendant/Person under Supervision Behavior a.
-Notify the USPO/USPSO, or follow other notification protocol outlined by the CO, within 24 hours or as specified in writing by the CO of defendant/person under supervision behavior including but not limited to:
+Notifying USPO/USPSO of Defendant/Person under supervision Behavior

+- a.
+Notify the USPO/USPSO, or follow other notification protocol outlined by the USPO/USPSO, within 24 hours or as specified in writing by the Contracting Officer of defendant/person under supervision behavior including but not limited to: - (1) Positive drug or alcohol test results. - (2) Attempts to adulterate a urine specimen and/or compromise any drug detection methodology to determine illicit drug usage. - (3) Attempts or offers of bribery.

-- (1) Positive drug or alcohol test results. - (2) Attempts to adulterate a urine specimen and/or compromise any drug detection methodology to determine illicit drug usage. - (3) Attempts or offers of bribery. - (4) Attempts at subterfuge and/or failure to produce a urine specimen for testing (i.e., stall; withholding a specimen or failure to produce a specimen of sufficient quantity for testing). - (5) Failure to appear as directed for any service as authorized on the Probation Form 45, including but not limited to, drug testing (to include urine collection, alcohol test, and sweat patch), evaluation, assessment, counseling session, polygraph testing, medication appointments. - (6) Failure to follow vendor staff direction. - (7) Apparent failure to comply with conditions of supervision. - (8) Any behavior that might increase the risk of the defendant/person under supervision to the community or any specific third party.
-Behaviors under this subsection shall be immediately reported to the USPO/USPSO and CO.
+- (4) Attempts at subterfuge and/or failure to produce a urine specimen for testing (i.e., stall; withholding a specimen or failure to produce a specimen of sufficient quantity for testing). - (5) Failure to appear as directed for any scheduled service, including but not limited to, urine collection, evaluation, assessment, counseling session or alcohol test (i.e., no show). - (6) Failure to follow vendor staff direction. - (7) Apparent failure to comply with conditions of supervision. - (8) Any behavior that might increase the risk of the defendant/person under supervision to the community.